-Shrubs which exceed 30 inches in height cannot be planted within the horizontal clearance zone in medians.
-Trees cannot be planted within the horizontal clearance zone in medians and on shoulders.
+Shrubs which exceed 30 inches in height cannot be planted within the horizontal clearance in medians.
+Trees cannot be planted within the horizontal clearance in medians.
 Trees planted in medians must be limbed up to a minimum of 7 feet from the ground.
-The horizontal clearance minimums are listed in the Table of Horizontal Clearances for Trees and Shrubs in Section 4.2.
-Clear zone distances are found in the current issue of the AASHTO Roadside Design Guide or the current Regulation for Driveway and Encroachment Control.
-The larger of the Posted Speed or Design Speed is used to determine horizontal clearance criteria.
+Horizontal clearance minimums are listed in the Table of Horizontal Clearances for Trees and Shrubs in Section 4.3.

-4.2 - Horizontal Clearances for Trees and Shrubs Table
+4.3 - Horizontal Clearances for Trees and Shrubs Table

-Horizontal Clearances for Trees and Shrubs Posted / Design Speed Speed Minimum Horizontal Clearance 1 ≤ 35 mph (Commercial Area2) 4-ft.
+Horizontal Clearances for Trees and Shrubs Posted / Design Speed Minimum Horizontal Clearance ≤ 35 mph (Commercial Area2) 4-ft.
 8-ft. in median ≤ 35mph 8-ft.
 8-ft. in median 40 mph 10-ft.
-16-ft. in median 3 45 mph 14-ft.
-22-ft. in median 3 >45 mph Outside the clear zone Interstates 120% of the clear zone requirement 1 From center of tree to face of curb.
-2In a Central Business District and/or where commercial businesses are typically directly adjacent to the rights of way.
-3 Small trees and shrubs that mature at $\leq 4''$ in diameter may be planted a minimum of 8 feet from the face of the curb in medians adjacent to 40 to 45 mph speeds.
+16-ft. in median 45 mph 14-ft.
+22-ft. in median3 >45 mph Outside the clear zone Interstates 120% of the clear zone requirement From center of tree to face of curb.
+In a Central Business District and/or where commercial businesses are typically directly adjacent to the rights of way. $^3$ Small trees and shrubs that mature at $\leq 4''$ in diameter may be planted a minimum of 8 feet from the face of the curb in medians adjacent to 40 to 45 mph speeds.
 Tree size is diameter of the tree at maturity, measured at dbh (4.5 feet above the ground).
 Certain situations may require an increased horizontal clearance setback for additional safety considerations.
 For rural shoulders, trees should be placed outside the clear zone.

-Street trees within medians and in pedestrian traffic areas are to be limbed up a minimum of 7 feet.
-Utilities and intersection sight distance requirements may affect the location of proposed trees in the horizontal clear zone.
-Additional requirements for clearance setbacks are provided by the Design Policy Manual.
+Utilities and intersection sight distance requirements may also affect the location of proposed trees and other vegetation.
+Additional requirements are provided in the Design Policy Manual.